alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

     *Please do not log an issue before you have read all of the sections in this document.*

-2. Re-start the environment (safe haven or data science suite) at least once, re-attempt the process leading to the bug/error at least twice.
+2. Log out and log back in again (to the safe haven or data science environment) at least once, re-attempt the process leading to the bug/error at least twice.

     We know that "turn it off and turn it back on again" is a frustrating piece of advice to receive, but in our experience it works rather well!
     (Particularly when there are lots of folks trying these steps at the same time.)